Professional Skills Certificate

 Since the boundaries between the individual skill areas are often fluid and not always clear-cut, we have suggested some suitable courses for each area below.

-Professional competence are defined as the ‘willingness and ability to perform tasks and solve problems in a goal-oriented, appropriate, methodical and independent manner on the basis of your professional knowledge and skills and to assess the result’ (Secretariat of the Standing Conference of the Ministers of Education and Cultural Affairs, 2021, p.
+Professional competence is defined as the ‘willingness and ability to perform tasks and solve problems in a goal-oriented, appropriate, methodical and independent manner on the basis of your professional knowledge and skills and to assess the result’ (Secretariat of the Standing Conference of the Ministers of Education and Cultural Affairs, 2021, p.
 15, own translation).
 The term therefore refers to specific knowledge and skills to carry out work activities typical of a given occupation.
 This often also requires context-specific knowledge acquired in a particular field of activity, industry or position.

 Each semester, the Career Centre offers a wide range of courses that equip students with professional competence:

-• Presentations about career exploration
+- Presentations about career exploration

-• Ringvorlesung Geisteswissenschaftler (Lecture series for humanities students)
+- Ringvorlesung Geisteswissenschaftler (Lecture series for humanities students)

-• ‘Bewerbungsbasics für …’ – Reihe (‘Job application 101 for …’ series)
+- ‘Bewerbungsbasics für …’ – Reihe (‘Job application 101 for …’ series)

-• Journalismus/Fachjournalismus-Workshop (Journalism/specialist journalism workshop)
+- Journalismus/Fachjournalismus-Workshop (Journalism/specialist journalism workshop)

 More information about professional competence can be found here.